-An employee whose employment income is liable to wage tax (part of income tax) is allowed to have other taxable incomes up to € 730 per calendar year exempted from tax.
+An employee whose employment income is liable to wage tax (part of income tax) is allowed to have other taxable incomes up to \notin 730 per calendar year exempted from tax.
 Other taxable incomes are for example:

 - Incomes from agriculture and forestry,

 - self employment income,

-- incomes from service contracts ("Werkverträge"),
+- incomes from service contracts (",Werkverträge"),

 - incomes from renting and leasing.

-In case these other incomes exceed \le 730 per year the tax exempted amount is reduced by the amount the other incomes exceed \le 730.
-Thus, in case of other incomes of \le 1,460 \le or more, no tax-free allowance is subtracted anymore and these incomes are completely liable to tax.
+In case these other incomes exceed \notin 730 per year the tax exempted amount is reduced by the amount the other incomes exceed \notin 730.
+Thus, in case of other incomes of \notin 1,460 \notin or more, no tax-free allowance is subtracted anymore and these incomes are completely liable to tax.